El-gibbor/alx-low_level_programming/README.md

 ![Screenshot 2023-04-21 150303](https://user-images.githubusercontent.com/107848793/233621598-d99b0bc7-4d85-4c39-ad33-2ac9a3cfe01d.png)
 # C Low-Level Programming
 Welcome to my C Low-Level Programming repository!
 This repository serves as a collection of projects and exercises for all [Alx](https://www.alxafrica.com/) Software Engineering trainees, focused on low-level programming concepts using the C language.
 This track is designed to provide a solid foundation in understanding the inner workings of your programs, memory management, and a deeper understanding of the intricacies of computer systems.
+### To my Peers and Successors:
+⚠️Please don't verbatimely copy and paste the codes in this repository just to pass your checks.
+That's self-deceit. you are denying yourself the opportunity to learn, and it's downtown dangerous to your career.
+Nobody hires you because you are the best student or because your code passed all the checkers.
+Try to learn the concepts and seek help if you are stuck trying to implement what you've learned.
+I'm [available](chiagoziem11@yahoo.com) to help!